-New textiles are far more durable than worn-out old rags in the form of scraps and cuttings from manufactured garments.
-Typically, these new linen scraps are so strong they cannot easily be torn by hand, providing a kind of litmus test for rags' readiness to be beaten and transformed into paper pulp.
-Early European papermakers likewise had access to newly produced textile cuttings.
-Still, because they would not break down in the eight weeks allotted for retting, they reserved such scraps for lower-grade, coarse wrapping papers.
-The paper made from newer cuttings was often lumpy and poorly formed, peppered with partially broken-down fabric artifacts.

-Such results are consistent with my tests, by which I have determined the complete retting process for new textile linen fabrics to be about nine months.
-Patience is rewarded, however, as fabric composted for this length of time tears with little effort and is thus ready for papermaking.
+New textiles, in the form of scraps and cuttings from manufactured garments, are far more durable than old rags.
+Typically, these new linen scraps (aka carbage, cabbage, or garbage) are so strong they cannot easily be torn by hand, providing a litmus test for rags' readiness to be beaten and transformed into paper pulp.
+Early European papermakers likewise had access to newly produced textile cuttings; however, because they would not break down in the eight weeks allotted for retting, they reserved such scraps for lowergrade, coarse wrapping papers.
+The paper from carbage was often lumpy and poorly formed, peppered with partially broken-down fabric artifacts; my tests yielded similar results.
+The retting process for new textile linen fabrics takes years, not months.
+The process can be accelerated with white-rot fungus or retting the rags in a worm farm.
+However, patience and technique are rewarded, as well-composted fabric tears with little effort and is thus ready for additional processing.
+Old, worn rags have a distinct advantage, requiring shorter retting times and producing a freer pulp.
+I would love to use such rags, but sadly, used linen clothes and tablecloths are tainted with optical brighteners and